Skenfrith

 Skenfrith (Ynysgynwraidd) is a small village in Monmouthshire, south-east Wales.
 It is located on the River Monnow, close to the border between Wales and England, about 6 mi north-west of Monmouth.
-The road through the village (B4521) was once the A40, linking Ross-on-Wye and Abergavenny.

 History and amenities

 The Welsh placename Ynysgynwraidd, from which the English name derives, means "island of Cynfraeth", possibly a local 6th century leader.

-Skenfrith Castle is one of the Three (or 'trilateral') Castles – with Grosmont Castle and White Castle – built in the area after the Norman conquest by Marcher Lords to subjugate and dominate this part of the turbulent Welsh Marches into the medieval period.
+Skenfrith Castle was originally established after the successful 1066 Norman invasion of England to guard the route from Wales to Hereford.
+After a Welsh revolt in 1135 on the death of Henry I, King Stephen brought it back under Crown control, incorporating it into the lordship of the Three Castles with Grosmont Castle and White Castle.
 The castle was substantially rebuilt by Hubert de Burgh between 1219 and 1223, but by 1538 it was abandoned and in ruins.

 St. Bridget's Church, Skenfrith was first mentioned in 1207, and was reconstructed and enlarged in the 14th century.
 The church has a squat tower and large buttress.
 The whole is listed Grade1.
 The interior has a Jacobean pew and the tomb of the last governor of the Three Castles.
 It also holds the Skenfrith Cope, an embroidered vestment of red velvet and linen which has been dated to the late 15th century.
 Its design shows the Assumption of the Virgin, surrounded by angels and saints.

 The village gave its name to one of the historic hundreds of Monmouthshire.

 The Bell at Skenfrith, originally a 17th-century coaching inn, was voted Michelin 2007 Pub of the Year, for the whole of Great Britain.

 Skenfrith was used as the location for the fictional village of "Upper Leadworth" in the Doctor Who episodes "Amy's Choice", broadcast on 22 May 2010 and the related Doctor Who Confidential episode "Arthurian Legend".
 In the episode quoted Skenfrith was labelled as the village which time forgot.

-In 2022 Skenfrith became a community.
+In 2022 Skenfrith became a community, formed from parts of Crucorney, Llangattock-Vibon-Avel and Llantilio Crossenny communities.